"The more your network includes people from different cultural backgrounds, the more you will be creatively stimulated

 We use weekly online discussion webinars, match mentors and hold full day sessions including pitching for teams to come together to focus on working on their start up.

 Hackathons are awesome!
 People form teams, come up with great ideas in 48 hours and work them into solutions.
 The problem is though that there's often no after-hackathon support so ideas fall over.
 That's where we come in.

-We nurture ideas for 10 weeks and then help teams to find ongoing support such as formalised incubators, accelerators or even venture capital if the team and idea are ready to commercialise.
+We nurture ideas for 10 weeks and then help teams to find ongoing support such as formalised incubators, accelerators or even venture capital if the team and idea are ready for investment.

 The name Cultovate is an abbreviation of two words: intercultural innovation.
 The term represents the fostering of growth that occurs in new businesses and the innovation that comes from diverse thinking and decision making.

-Cultov8 is an incubation process created as a landing place for solutions to social issues which are in the very early stages of ideation.
+Cultov8 is an pre-acceleration process created as a landing place for teams and solutions which are in the very early stages of ideation.